opsit-io/opsit-explang-docs/docs/explang-lisp-funcs-by-package.md

 **(REPLACE  seq target &OPTIONAL replacement)**

 Return resulting sequence.
 The original sequence is not modified.
+If replacement is not provided or is NIL  the target sequences will be deleted.

 **builtin function** defined at  **class io.opsit.explang.Funcs$REPLACE**